alex-bl/CompilerConstruction/README.md

 ### Naming

-As C does not feature namespaces, the names of all symbols are prefixed with `mC_` followed by another prefix for their corresponding unit (eg `ast_`).
+As C does not feature namespaces, the names of all symbols are prefixed with `mCc_` followed by another prefix for their corresponding unit (eg `ast_`).
 Please adhere to this convention to prevent conflicts with other software.

 ### Formatting